acransac/streamer/README.md

     event emitted and processed`

 ## Make A Process
 A process is an asynchronous function that receives and outputs a _stream_.
 It can be a composition of smaller such functions.
 From within a process, the value attached to the available event is retrieved with `value(now(stream))`.
 Events that are not yet produced can be awaited with `await later(stream)`.
-Because the stream is defined in terms of itself, the processes lend themselves to a recursive style.
+Because the stream is defined in terms of itself, the processes lend themselves to a recursive style:

 * `now:: Stream -> AvailableStream`
   | Parameter | Type   | Description |